shivan-s/shivan.xyz/content/posts/life/my-first-latin-dance-festival/index.md

 ### What are my goals?

 **My goal in social dance is to become a lead who feels amazing to dance with.
-Not to look good, but to feel good**.
-That means avoiding being flashy and focusing on connecting with your partner, as my dance teacher — who is an absolute gem — would emphasise: _connection_.
+Not looking good, but feeling good**.
+That means avoiding being flashy, instead focusing on connecting with your partner, as my dance teacher — who is an absolute gem — would emphasise: _connection_.

 I just want to take some time to say how grateful I am to my dance teacher.
 She’s able to act as a follow and provide feedback since she is able to dance with me.
 I love the way she teaches, and a lot of what I want to focus on is inspired by her.
-I am very lucky to have her as my teacher (she totally isn’t reading this, by the way).
+I am very lucky to have her as my teacher (she's totally not reading this, by the way).

 When it comes to be being good to dance with, a lot of experienced dancers as well as my dance teacher says, it’s all about the basics.
 Fundamentals, fundamentals, and more fundamentals.

-It’s okay to challenge yourself and learn more difficult moves, but there is no need to learn “faster”. **It’s much better to learn the basics well**.
+It’s okay to challenge yourself and learn more difficult moves, but there is no need to learn “faster”.
+It’s much better to learn the basics well.

 Finally, I want to end on what I found dancing means to me.
 It’s an incredible feeling.
-Another human being trusts me enough to be close and connected and to have somewhat of a control over their body, while moving to what can be sensual music.
+Another human being trusts me enough to be close and connected and to have somewhat of a control over their body.

 To summarise, I had a great time at the festival and learnt lots.
 It definitely won’t be my last!

 Thanks for reading this far.
-I hope this helps you out in your journey of social dance, whether you are thinking of starting or are currently learning, like I am.
-I’d be keen to hear what you think also if you have any experience.
+I hope this helps you out in your journey of social dance.